vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 248 commits since the previous release, including 121 fixes.
+More than 251 commits since the previous release, including 121 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Thu Apr 27 02:10:57 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Fri Apr 28 02:12:07 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER